Timme, Hickman lead No. 9 Gonzaga past Santa Clara 81-76 - WHIZ News

 Keshawn Justice scored 22 points and Brandin Podziemski added 17 points and seven rebounds for Santa Clara (14-5, 2-2), which led the back-and-forth contest by one with 90 seconds remaining.
 Parker Braun had 12 points and 11 rebounds for his first double-double of the season.

-The Broncos kept the pressure on the Bulldogs until the final buzzer.
+“We’ve felt good about our team all season,” Santa Clara coach Herb Sendek said.
+“Our guys battled tonight and put themselves in a position to have a chance to win.”

-Gonzaga trailed by 14 points in the first half but shot 48.3% (14 of 29) — including 4 of 7 from beyond the arc — the rest of the way to pull out the win.
+Santa Clara controlled the pace early on, leading by 14 points in the first half and limiting Gonzaga’s leading scorer in Timme.
+But the Bulldogs battled back to trail by one at halftime, then shot 48.3% (14 of 29) — including 4 of 7 from beyond the arc — the rest of the way.

+“They’re good,” Few said.
+“They’ve got good size, and I thought their intensity tonight was really good.
+And their physicality was really good, especially in the post. … We did a good job of hanging in there.”

 BIG PICTURE